Governance and Code Of Ethics

-The people who sit around the Board table must be able to leverage their experience to contribute in meaningful ways, to understand the issues, ask the right questions, demand the right information and make the best possible decisions.
-With this in mind, the Company expects that all its directors will possess certain core competencies or inherent operating styles of which the following comprises minimum standards:
+Members of the Board must be able to leverage their experience to contribute in meaningful ways, to understand the issues, ask the right questions, demand the right information and make the best possible decisions.
+With this in mind, the Company expects that all directors engaged possess the following core competencies and inherent operating styles:

 - High personal standards consistent with the Sagicor Group’s Code of Business Conduct and Ethics

 - Commitment to business leadership